 Inspect the Uninspected

-Ofsted and the Care Quality Commission (CQC) have started inspecting special educational
+and the Care Quality Commission (CQC) have been inspecting special educational

-- Which areas have been inspected?
+- Which areas have been inspected so far?

 - Why are we concerned about the inspections?

-- What about young people?
+- What about children and young people?

-Ofsted and CQC are looking at how effectively local areas handle their responsibilities for disabled children and young people and how well they identify and meet their needs.
+Ofsted and the CQC are looking at how effectively local areas handle their responsibilities for disabled children and young people and how well they identify and meet their needs.

-- Meet managers from education, health and social care
+Meet managers from education, health and social care

-- Visit schools and colleges
+Visit schools and colleges

-- Visit hospitals and health providers in the area
+Visit hospitals and health providers in the area

-- Meet children, young people, parents and carers
+Meet children, young people, parents and carers

 Why are we concerned about the inspections?

-We welcome the decision to inspect these services but we still have a few concerns.:
+We welcome the decision to inspect these services but we still have a few concerns:

-- Inspections are not graded like hospitals or schools, i.e outstanding or good
+- Inspections are not graded like hospitals or schools, i.e. outstanding or good

 - The quality of support provided by Teachers of the Deaf is not being inspected